-Many of today’s best credit cards regularly offer credit limit increases — but if you haven’t received a credit limit increase in a while, you can always request one.
-Knowing how to increase your credit limit gives you the ability to fund major expenses, earn rewards on those purchases and build your credit score.
+Many of today’s best credit cards regularly offer credit limit increases—but if you haven’t received a credit limit increase in a while, you can always request one.
+Knowing how to increase your credit limit gives you the ability to fund major expenses, earn rewards and cash back on those purchases and build your credit score.

 Let’s take a look at everything you need to know about requesting a Discover credit limit increase, including what you should do before you make your request and what you should do if your Discover credit limit increase request is denied.

 Before you apply for a credit increase